-The Documentation Status Report is an excellent resource (located in the Report area of SmartTeach®) to track how many pieces of documentation have been uploaded into SmartTeach® (this only works for uploaded documentation).
+The Documentation Status Report is an excellent resource (located in the Report Tab of MyTeachingStrategies® to track how many pieces of documentation have been uploaded into MyTeachingStrategies® (this only works for uploaded documentation).

-Is uploading documentation into SmartTeach® required?
+Is uploading documentation into MyTeachingStrategies® required?

-The Whole-child Assessment uses SmartTeach®, an online platform, to house documentation and levels of children's knowledge, skills, and abilities.
-However, it is not required for teachers to upload their documentation into SmartTeach®.
+The Whole-child Assessment uses MyTeachingStrategies ®, an online platform, to house documentation and levels of children's knowledge, skills, and abilities.
+However, it is not required for teachers to upload their documentation into MyTeachingStrategies ®.
 Teachers have the option to store hard copies of documentation.
-Please note that some of the time-saving functionalities of SmartTeach® pull from uploaded documentation and will not be available if documentation is not uploaded into the platform.